TuomoNieminen/Helsinki-Social-Statistics/README.md

 To learn more about the structure of a DataCamp course, check out the <a href=https://www.datacamp.com//teach/documentation#tab_course_structure target="_blank">documentation</a>.

 Every DataCamp exercise consists of different parts, read up about them <a href=https://www.datacamp.com//teach/documentation#tab_code_exercises target="_blank">here</a>.
 A very important part about DataCamp exercises is to provide automated personalized feedback to students.
 In R, these so-called Submission Correctness Tests (SCTs) are written with the <a href=https://github.com/datacamp/testwhat target="_blank">`testwhat`</a> package.
-SCTs for Python exercises are coded up with <a href=https://github.com/datacamp/pythonwhat target="_blank">`pythonwhat`</a>.
 Check out the GitHub repositories' wiki pages for more information and examples.

+You can also use the exercise_template.Rmd to get started on creating exercises for this Helsinki Social Statistics course.

 Want to learn more?
 Check out the <a href=https://www.datacamp.com//teach/documentation target="_blank">documentation</a> on teaching at DataCamp.